 In addition, we entered into fixed-to-floating interest rate swap agreements associated with a portion of our fixed-rate senior notes.
 Under the terms of these swap agreements, we received a fixed rate and paid a variable rate that varied with each agreement.
 We accounted for the fixed-to-floating interest rate swaps as Fair Value Hedges and recognized the fair value of each interest rate swap in the consolidated balance sheets.
-Except for one interest rate swap agreements qualified for the shortcut method of accounting.
+Except for one interest rate swap agreement we entered into and terminated in 2011, the interest rate swap agreements qualified for the shortcut method of accounting.
 As a result, changes in the fair value of the swaps completely offset the changes in the fair value of the underlying hedged debt.
 We terminated all remaining fixed-to-floating interest rate swaps during the year ended December 31, 2012.